edavis56/edavis56/README.md

 ### Hi there 👋, My name is Eric B. Davis

 ## My Background
-I am an accounting consultant

-For the better part of the last 10 years, I have been working as a tech consultant configuring enterprise applications to help businesses run better.
-Recently, I decided that I wanted to go back to my roots and dive into coding.
-I'm currently enrolled in a Full-stack development course with the Georgia Institute of Technology to learn as much as I can about 'all things web development'.
-My hope is that through this new journey I will gain the tools and experience needed to finally bring to life my ideas in the form of useful and beautiful applications.

-I am constantly looking to learn more and find ways to contribute to the community.
-In particular, I'm interested in collaborations that focus on community service or the general betterment of our world.
-Feel free to reach out if you're looking for support on your next humanitarian project.
+I am an accomplished accounting contractor, and I enjoy using my skills to help various accounting departments advance their processes and procedures through VBA Macros.
+I graduated from Georgia Southern University in 2020 with a master’s in accounting.
+While attending school and working for Coca-Cola, I became drawn towards VBA scripts.
+This burning interest led me to want to know more about scripting languages.
+So, I enrolled in a Full-stack development bootcamp at Georgia Institute of Technology.
+My goal is to garnish a better understand of scripting languages and utilize this knowledge within my career.

+⭐ To learn more about me, checkout my porfolio page!
+📫 Reach me @

 <!--
 **edavis56/edavis56** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->